-- Take the database reporting needs and turn them into powerful SQL queries that will extract data and compile it into meaningful reports.
+- Take the database reporting needs and turn them into powerful SQL queries that will extract data and compile it into meaningful reports, improving 90% of productivity.

 - Perform data loads and routine updates on an ongoing basis.

-- Develop database application forms using MS Access in coordination with SQL tables and stored procedures.
+- Develop eight database application forms using MS Access in coordination with SQL tables and stored procedures.

 - Determined the software specifications of customers by actively listening to what their system needs were.